JuanDavidArce/Curso-Practico-Html-Css/README.md

-# Curso Practico Html y Css
+# Clone of the main page of google with Html and Css
-En este proyecto se pretende hacer una replica de la pagina principal de google con HTML y CSS
+In this project it is intended to make a replica of the main google page with HTML and CSS